webplatform/docs/css/properties/animation-play-state/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The CSS uses the animation property and the @keyframes property as well as the animation-play-state propery and more.
+|Description=The CSS uses the animation property and the @keyframes property as well as the animation-play-state property and more.

 The example show how to create a counter like function.
 By using the ":checked" selector for radio buttons we toggle the animation states for the counter